0AnonymousSite0/QA_for_CEM/README.md

 # 2. Summary of supplemental materials in this repository

 The table below shows all supplemental materials.
-All sheets in Tables S1, S2, S3, and S4 are arranged in the order shown in this table.
+All sheets in Tables S1-S7 are arranged in the order shown in this table.

 ![Inventory of supplemental materials](https://github.com/0AnonymousSite0/QA_for_CEM/blob/main/Images%20for%20readme/Inventory%20of%20supplemental%20materials.png)

 All supplemental materials are provided in Github repository (https://github.com/0AnonymousSite0/QA_for_CEM).
-Besides the GitHub repository, the CEM-QA test dataset is also shared in the Hugging Face repository (https://huggingface.co/datasets/AnonymousSite/QA_test_dataset_for_CEM_MCQs) and (https://huggingface.co/datasets/AnonymousSite/QA_test_dataset_for_CEM_CBQs).
+Besides the GitHub repository, the CEM-QA test datasets are also shared in the Hugging Face repository (https://huggingface.co/datasets/AnonymousSite/QA_test_dataset_for_CEM_MCQs) and (https://huggingface.co/datasets/AnonymousSite/QA_test_dataset_for_CEM_CBQs).

 # 3. GLLM Leaderboard for CEM-QA

-The test results of different GLLMs on the CEM-QA test dataset are shown below.
+The test results of different GLLMs on the 5,050-question CEM-QA test dataset are shown below.
 Welcome global scholars to test their GLLM works on CEM-QA, please see the following specification of reusing the QA dataset.

 | General-purpose large language models | Contributors | Average correctness ratio | SD1 | SD2 | SD3 | SD4 | SD5 | SD6 | SD7 | Ranking |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|